AanelyaA/wealthsimple-industry-project/README.md

 - Sharon
 - Anelya

-### The Question Posed to us
+### The Question
 How might we help Wealthsimple‘s clients in Canada to improve their financial literacy and make better personal finance decisions?

 ### Problem Statement
 Investment participation among Canadians is low due to significant financial burdens such as student loan debt, economic uncertainty, and a widespread lack of financial literacy.
-Source: Charles Schwab Foundation.

 ### Research Facts
-Student Loan Debt: According to Statistics Canada, the average student loan debt in Canada is over $26,000 per graduate .
+*Student Loan Debt*: According to Statistics Canada, the average student loan debt in Canada is over $26,000 per graduate .

-Economic Uncertainty: Leads to cautious financial behavior.
+*Economic Uncertainty*: Leads to cautious financial behavior.
 A report by the Financial Consumer Agency of Canada (FCAC) highlights that many Canadians are concerned about their financial future due to economic instability .

-Lack of Financial Literacy: Many Canadians lack basic investment knowledge.
+*Lack of Financial Literacy*: Many Canadians lack basic investment knowledge.
 A study by the Organisation for Economic Co-operation and Development (OECD) found that Canada ranks below average in financial literacy among its adult population, indicating a need for better financial education and resources .

 ### Our Solution
 Wealthsimple Flex delivers personalized financial advice based on user profiles and goals.
 It leverages user input to recommend educational resources and strategies tailored to individual financial journeys.